sfwem/SFWEM-Docs/docs/Station_Builds/PAN_Cisco_Phone_SPA_525G2.md

 Welcome, and thank you for your interest in extending your SFWEM Portable Access Node (PAN) to include an IP phone.
 Please note:<br>
 •	This is a living document, and subject to improvement.<br>
 •	This is not an endorsement of specific brands or resellers.
 It is provided for your convenience.<br>
-•	If you have your own substitutions, tripod, power supply, what ever your imagination brings, please feel free to customize.
+•	If you have your own substitutions, please feel free to customize.
 These components are known to work allowing easy support through standardization.<br>
 <br>
 <br>
 <br>